Algarve – Portugal

 fascinating coastline

-We go for a walk inland up the hills.
-This time of the year the hills are covered in flowers and the view over the rolling hills and back to the coast and the village is worth the hike up.
+We went for a walk inland up the hills.
+This time of the year the hills are covered in flowers and the view over the rolling hills and back to the coast and the village was worth the hike up.

 We decide to find one more beach called Praia de Vale Figueira near Monte Novo (37°14’50.7″N 8°52’03.4″W).
 Our navigation rejected the coordinates and we got lost.
 We never found this beach, instead we took a road which led to a bay further north.
 First it took us on a gravel track through eucalyptus forests.
-When the track started to go down to the bay we were happy to have 4 wheel drive and gear reduction.
-When we reached a sign which said stop here and walk down when you want to be able to get up again (more or less) we followed the advice and parked the caravan there.
+When the track started to go down to the bay.
+We were happy to have 4 wheel drive and gear reduction.
+When we reached a sign, which said “stop here and walk down when you want to be able to get up again” (more or less).
+We followed the advice and parked the camper there.

 (37.269402, -8.859351).
-Please don’t go there without 4 wheel drive, ground clearance and no fear off driving steep off road tracks with a lot of gravel and trenches.
-With a real off road vehicle you can even go down to the beach which has no sand but black boulders.
-With our 5,3 tonnes we didn’t dare it.
+Please don’t go there without 4 wheel drive, ground clearance and no fear of driving steep off road tracks with a lot of gravel and trenches.
+With a real off road vehicle you can even go down to the beach, which has no sand but black boulders.
+With our 5,5 tonnes we didn’t dare it.
+Our parking above the bay was spectacular enough we thought.

 Praia do Canal